What Is An Appellate Attorney?

 And then there are extraordinary writs.
 These are possible when you want to challenge certain pre-trial rulings.
 For example, you can use a petition for certiorari to protect you from having to disclose confidential, privileged, or trade secret information in the discovery process.

 The appellate process should be an integral part of your litigation plan.

-Should you need an experienced Florida appellate lawyer, contact The Law Offices of Jennifer S. Carroll, P.A. today, at (561) 478-2102, to schedule a free consultation for legal assistance on appeals, as well as pretrial, trial, and post-trial proceedings pertaining resolution of complex legal matters.
+Should you need an experienced Florida appellate lawyer, contact The Law Offices of Jennifer S. Carroll, P.A. today, at (561) 478-2102, to schedule an initial consultation for legal assistance on appeals, as well as pretrial, trial, and post-trial proceedings pertaining resolution of complex legal matters.